Bourke B. Hickenlooper: Political career

-Local Office
+Local office

-Hickenlooper was first elected to the Iowa House of Representatives in 1934.
-He served from 1935 to 1939.
+Hickenlooper was first elected to the Iowa House of Representatives in 1934, serving from 1935 to 1939.

 Governor of Iowa

-In 1938, he was elected to be the Lieutenant Governor of Iowa.
-He served from 1939 to 1943.
+In 1938, he was elected to be the Lieutenant Governor of Iowa, serving from 1939 to 1943.

-In the 1942 election, governor George A. Wilson did not run for re-election, instead he successfully ran for a seat in the United States Senate.
-Hickenlooper was elected to succeed Wilson, defeating former governor Nelson Kraschel 63% to 37%, serving one term from 1943-1945.
-As Governor Hickenlooper oversaw the rejection of the federal government’s soldier vote ballot, he also directed state funding to fund the World War II effort, and the endorsement of the participation in a world peace international organization.
-Hickenlooper did not seek re-election in 1944, instead he successfully ran for a seat in the United States Senate, narrowly defeating incumbent Democratic senator Guy Gillette.
+In the 1942 gubernatorial election, Hickenlooper ran to succeed George A. Wilson, who instead ran for a U.S. Senate seat.
+Hickenlooper defeated former governor Nelson Kraschel by a margin of 63% to 37%, serving one term from 1943 to 1945.
+As governor, Hickenlooper oversaw the rejection of the federal government's soldier vote ballot.
+He also directed state funding to fund the World War II effort and endorsed participation in a world peace international organization.
+He did not seek another term as governor in 1944, instead running for a seat in the U.S. Senate.
+He narrowly defeated incumbent Democratic senator, Guy Gillette, and took office in January 1945.
+(Gillette would defeat Wilson in 1948 to take the state's other Senate seat and serve as Hickenlooper's colleague for six years.)

 United States Senator

-In the Senate, Hickenlooper was known as one of the most conservative and isolationist members of the Republican Party, and perhaps one of the most conservative American congressmen.
+In the Senate, Hickenlooper was known as one of the most conservative and isolationist members of the Republican Party, and perhaps one of the most conservative members of Congress.
 He became one of the most powerful Republicans in the Senate, serving as the Republican Policy Committee Chairman from 1962 to 1969.
 In this position, he had an intense rivalry with Everett Dirksen, the Senate Republican leader at the time.
 Hickenlooper voted in favor of the Civil Rights Acts of 1957 and 1960, but along with fellow conservative Barry Goldwater, voted against the Civil Rights Act of 1964.
 He also voted in favor of the 24th Amendment to the U.S. Constitution and the Voting Rights Act of 1965.

+Hickenlooper won reelection to his Senate seat in 1950, 1956, and 1962.
+He did not run for reelection in 1968, and was succeeded by Democratic Governor Harold E. Hughes.